007revad/Synology_enable_Deduplication/README.md

   -r, --restore         Undo all changes made by the script -t, --tiny            Enable tiny data deduplication (only needs 4GB RAM)
                           DSM 7.2.1 and later only
-      --hdd             Enable data deduplication for HDDs
+      --hdd             Enable data deduplication for HDDs.
+                        Can cause files to become more fragmented, resulting in decreased access performance.
-                          HDD data deduplication is not supported by Synology No known stability issues but use at your own risk -e, --email           Disable colored text in output for scheduler emails --autoupdate=AGE  Auto update script (useful when script is scheduled) AGE is how many days old a release must be before
+  -e, --email           Disable colored text in output for scheduler emails
+      --autoupdate=AGE  Auto update script (useful when script is scheduled) AGE is how many days old a release must be before